Introduction to the ISO 13485 standard

 ISO 13485 - Clause by clause guidance

-Implementing a Quality Management System (QMS) in compliance to ISO 13485 brings focus to various aspects of a business.
+Implementing a Quality Management System (QMS) in compliance to the ISO 13485 standard brings focus to various aspects of a business.
 Working through implementing the standard may highlight the need for involvement from other departments such as human resources, purchasing, production, IT managers, top management, customer services etc. Clause 1,2, and 3 don’t require any supporting documentation for compliance, however an understanding of these clauses is beneficial in navigating the rest of the document.

 Clause 1 - SCOPE